Vfranco/revionic/README.md

 # RevionicTest

-This project is a test for Revionics
+This project is a test for Revionics, make sure run node higher than 12

 #
 Clone the project